Introduction

 - Click Yes if you are sure you want to remove the Inventory

-- Name the Environment and type or paste in valid JSON variables.
-If you just need an empty Environment type in
+- Name the Variable Group and type or paste in valid JSON variables.
+If you just need an empty Variable Group type in

 {}